Find your push with up to $800 off Peloton Treads. Shop Treads

 Sounds pretty important, right?
 It is, yet many of us—especially athletes who lose a fair amount of water in their sweat—struggle with how to rehydrate properly throughout the day.
 What, exactly, should you do when you need to refill your water tank?

-To coach you through everything you need to know about how to rehydrate, we asked three experts to spill their H2O guidance: Ehsani; Kelly Jones, RD, a Newton, Pennsylvania-based board-certified sports dietitian; and Mary Stewart, RD, a registered dietitian and the founder of Cultivate Nutrition in Dallas.
+To coach you through everything you need to know about how to rehydrate, we asked three experts to spill their H2O guidance: Ehsani; Kelly Jones, RD, a Newtown, Pennsylvania-based board-certified sports dietitian; and Mary Stewart, RD, a registered dietitian and the founder of Cultivate Nutrition in Dallas.

 Common Signs of Dehydration